Invisible Boundaries: Exploring Yellowstone’s Great Animal Migrations

 ANIMALS ON THE MOVE

-They swim.
-They fly.
 They walk and run.

 At some point in their lives, most creatures on Earth journey from one place to another.
 Sometimes they travel to find food, and sometimes to breed.
 This kind of movement—through air, under water, or over land—is called “migration.”
 Many animals follow the same migration route, year after year.